adageo/summit-2021/content/home/topics.md

   columns = "2"
 +++

-**Programming data science experiments**
+**Topics**
-- Applying statistical methods to investigate and unveil new patterns in geophysical data, answering open problems, or leading to new research questions.
+- Applying statistical methods to investigate and unveil new geophysical data patterns, answer open problems, or lead to further research questions.
-- Building predictive models to better describe or approximate geophysical phenomena, increasing the knowledge about our planet.
+- Building predictive models to describe better or approximate geophysical phenomena, increasing our knowledge about our planet.
-- Parallelizing algorithms for processing geophysical data, thus, allowing for the processing of very large data sets in reasonable times.
+- Parallelizing algorithms for processing geophysical data, allowing for the processing of extensive data sets in reasonable times.

-Experiments will provide the ground to devise new data curation techniques to define new techniques for processing heterogeneous data.
-In addition, statistical knowledge is important for extracting information from the huge amount of data we will process.
-New methods and models will be important to model data and make conclusions in a timely fashion.
+Experiments will provide the ground to devise new data curation approaches to define new techniques for processing heterogeneous data.
+In addition, statistical knowledge is essential for extracting information from the massive amount of data we will process.
+New methods and models will be crucial to model data and make conclusions in a timely fashion.